-John has been involved with Healthshare Exchange since its launch in 2012, and he currently serves HSX as a technical advisor, a liaison to national and regional health information technology (HIT) initiatives, and an overall healthcare interoperability SME (subject-matter expert).
+John has been involved with Healthshare Exchange since its launch in 2012, and he currently serves HSX as a technical advisor, a liaison to national and regional health information technology (HIT) initiatives, and an overall healthcare interoperability SME (subject-matter expert) with special knowledge of domains and standards.

 John has more than 35 years of health-care information technology experience across numerous health-care disciplines and fields of automation.
 In 1994, following a succession of management positions at Siemens (now Siemens Healthineers), John commenced his healthcare consulting business, focused on health IT interoperability solutions and standards.
 In this capacity, he has advised all levels of care provider entities and health information organizations on the effective adoption of these standards.